sonialefevre/chronoApp/README.md

 Simply clone it.
 There are no package or anything installed, everything is homemade, even the CSS!

+//TODO: Display live duration of a race while it's being run
 //TODO: Add a startAll method
 //TODO: Add a stopAll method
 //TODO: Handle error message on browser
 //TODO: Add media queries for responsiveness
+//TODO: Add feature to modify a participant's name in case of typo